Wildfires: The Drivers Putting People and Assets At Risk

 PART 1: This is part one in a two-part briefing on wildfires.
 Part two of this Wildfires Briefing series focuses on the levers that exist to reduce these impacts.

 Why are wildfires becoming more frequent and more costly?
-Climate change is one reason, but the factors contributing to some of the most dangerous wildfires in history are numerous, and the solutions to reduce the impacts of wildfires are nuanced.
+Climate change is one factor, but the factors contributing to some of the most dangerous wildfires in history are numerous, and the solutions to reduce wildfire impacts are nuanced.

 In this two-part Epicenter Briefing, we will identify the drivers making wildfires so frequent, costly, and dangerous; the levers available to us to reduce their damage; and how investors, corporate leaders, insurance companies, community leaders, and policy-makers can stay one step ahead of the next fire.

 Let’s be clear: this is not a story of inevitable doom.
-The growth in wildfires has been met by a renaissance of solutions, innovations, and coordinated efforts that can keep people and property out of harm’s way.
-Private capital has a major role to play in protecting communities and assets, limiting damage, and managing risk.
+The growth in wildfires has been met with a renaissance of solutions, innovations, and coordinated efforts to keep people and property out of harm’s way.
+Private capital plays a major role in protecting communities and assets, limiting damage, and managing risk.

 The U.S. Federal Emergency Management Agency (FEMA) defines a wildfire as an unplanned, unwanted fire burning in a natural area.

 The impact of a wildfire is far-reaching.
-In addition to loss of life and loss of property, wildfires also cause smoke-related health risks, greater risks of future disasters like flooding, contaminated water supplies, and even changes to the atmosphere’s hydrological cycle by altering snow retention and runoff.
+In addition to loss of life and property, wildfires also pose smoke-related health risks, increased risks of future disasters such as flooding, contaminated water supplies, and even changes to the atmosphere’s hydrological cycle by altering snow retention and runoff.
 And Black, Hispanic, and Native American communities experience a 50% greater vulnerability to these wildfire impacts.

 But wildfires should not be viewed only in negative terms.
-Wildfires are naturally-occuring and contribute to the health of ecosystems and habitats.
+Wildfires are naturally occurring and contribute to the health of ecosystems and habitats.
 For thousands of years, Indigenous Land Management Practices have leveraged natural and prescribed fire, also known as cultural burns or controlled burns, to clear areas for crops and travel, manage the land, hunt game, and regenerate soil and ecological habitats.
 These practices have been used to prevent more devastating wildfires.
+2025 research found that contemporary fire occurrence is still well below historical levels despite the large fires of the last five years—and as a result, the fires that do occur are drastically more severe.

 As mentioned in The Epicenter’s briefing on Why Disasters are So Expensive, the research points to four main drivers contributing to the growth in billion-dollar disasters across all disaster types: